 A lot of truckers will say that they leave the destination blank because they will go anywhere for the right money.
 That could be true, but it also opens the door to receiving calls about a broker's "problem" loads -- the ones that are hard to cover.
 Brokers have two main problems when covering loads: either the rate is too low, or the load is going to a dead market that no one wants to go to, or both.

 Who wants to get calls on a broker's problem loads?
-If you've positioned yourself in a market with plentiful freight, reward yourself by getting calls on loads that you really want.
+If you've positioned yourself in a area with plentiful freight, reward yourself by getting calls on loads that you really want.
 Believe me, brokers would much rather call a carrier on a load that matches what the carrier is looking for.

 It Pays to Be Flexible